Blog

 If you haven’t yet embraced the new paradigm, there’s no cause for alarm.
 Agentic AI remains early in its development, but the direction of travel is already evident.

 As autonomy improves and interoperability standards mature, ecommerce will move toward a model where agents interact with one another far more often than humans interact with storefronts.
-The next wave of innovation won’t be defined by new interfaces, but by new forms of coordination between intelligent systems.
+Consequently, the next wave of innovation won’t be defined by new interfaces, but by new forms of coordination between intelligent systems.

 Agent-to-Agent Commerce Becomes the Norm of Agentic AI Ecommerce